-If you talk to ten people you will more than likely get 10 different answers to the question what is addiction?
-The reason for this is because the way that the illness of addiction affects the individual varies greatly between people.
+If you talk to ten people, you will more than likely get 10 different answers to the question, what is addiction?
+The reason for this is that the way that the illness of addiction affects the individual varies greatly between people.
 Some people need to lose everything for addiction to be declared as the culprit, while others only seemingly need to hit an emotional bottom within themselves to come to an understanding that addiction is ruling their life.
-However, with that being said, and removing the personal narrative involved in defining addiction, there are some overarching themes and agreed upon behaviors that can define addiction and the addict in general, whether that be alcohol addiction, opiate addiction, Xanax addiction, or any other addiction.
+However, with that being said, and removing the personal narrative involved in defining addiction, there are some overarching themes and agreed-upon behaviors that can define addiction and the addict in general, whether that be alcohol addiction, opiate addiction, Xanax addiction, or any other addiction.

 What is Addiction?

 To understand what addiction is and what separates someone who has an addiction, from someone who may just be a heavy drinker or user of recreational drugs, it is important to understand that addiction is an illness that is terminal and currently without a cure.
 The American Society of Addiction Medicine defines it as: “a treatable, chronic medical disease involving complex interactions [between] genetics, the environment, and an individual’s life experiences.
 People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences.”

 This is not to say that there is no help for individuals who suffer from addiction, but rather that they will never get to a point where they can drink or use drugs like a “normal” person again, and it is only possible to send addiction into remission.

 Those individuals who are suffering from addiction usually suffer from the following peculiarities of behavior that are mostly baffling to themselves and those around them.
 Some of the most common behaviors are: